brunch/brunch.github.io/source/app/assets/_docs/config.md

 * `npm.globals`: `Object`: a mapping from global name (as a key) to the corresponding module name (string) to expose.
 * `npm.styles`: `Object`: a mapping from package name (string) to an array of stylesheet paths (relative to package root) to be included into the build.
 * `npm.static`: `Array`: a list of javascript files from npm packages to be included as-is, without analyzing their dependencies or wrapping them into modules.
+* `npm.aliases`: `Object`: a mapping of files from an alias to a real package name.
+For example, if you are using `exoskeleton` fork of Backbone, setting this to `{"backbone": "exoskeleton"}` would load Exoskeleton when requiring backbone.

 Example: